Software Development

 Let's see what's going on here at the Shopify app marketplace.

 Let's review this app it's recent so we can judge how to start one of these.
 It's concept is to add a progress bar for free shipping/rewards a classic sales driving tactic.
-The description for this app uses way too much jargon like 'Get ready for BFCM' which isn't defined.
-Looking at the reviews of course the biggest problem once again is not offering to onboard/install.
+Looking at the reviews of course the biggest problem once again is not offering to onboard customers with custom installation.
 One review said this app causes a lot of debug spam and breaks some product pages and is a good reminder of effects your software can have that are unintended.
 A review from a store called Fuffies is using it and laments the app is too slow to reflect changes though it seems the guy developing the app manually fixed the problem which again would have been solved by offering installation.
-Looking at the Fuffies shopping cart to see the progress bar in action I found an issue there should be some kind of threshold/rounding config available for example if you buy 2 of her stuffed piggus you are $0.02 short from getting free shipping.
-Maybe the progress bar concept for free shipping shouldn't be in prices but allow for number of products instead.
-For her store she could have a picture of an empty box in the checkout then when a stuffed crab is added to the cart it's placed in the box.
-Buy a stuffed piggu and the box is full.
+Looking at the Fuffies shopping cart to see the progress bar in action I found an issue there should be some kind of threshold/rounding config available for example at the time of this writing if you buy 2 of her stuffed piggu you are $0.02 short from getting free shipping which is sure to induce rage for all customers.

 Marketplace strategy